leggedrobotics/ocs2/ocs2_doc/docs/getting-started.rst

 Getting Started
 ===============
-We here briefly explain the steps you need to take in order to apply OCS2 for you specific problem.
+We here briefly explain the steps you need to take in order to apply OCS2 for your specific problem.
 We already assume that you have successfully installed the library based on the description in the :ref:`Installation page <doxid-ocs2_doc_installation>`.